Long Island Divorce Attorneys

 Protect Your Current Assets

 You may be 20 or 30 years old when you get married for the first time.
 The planning and experience is exciting.
 Both partners have some assets, however, that they’re bringing into the marriage.
 Choose a prenup if you have any assets at this point.
 Stock options, savings accounts and inheritances might be up for grabs in the future if divorce occurs.
+If your spouse takes on debt, using a hard money loan, this can be an issue too.
 A prenup that protects your initial assets allows you to walk away from the marriage without losing those items.

 Consider Future Achievements